mark8nigeria/ai_model_evaluator/README.md

 ## Features

-- Accepts text, image, or data inputs for evaluation
+- Accepts text inputs for evaluation
 - Compare multiple AI models at the same time
 - Returns metrics on speed, precision, and accuracy
 - Provides backend endpoints for fetching available models and running evaluations